pedrormjunior/ossvm-results/README.md

 `ssvm` | Specialized SVM | ![](figs/ssvm.png) | **Proposed method**

 The suffix `O` or `C` in the representation name of each of those classifiers indicate if it was trained by performing open- or closed-set grid search approach, respectively.

+**Note:**
+As stated in our manuscript, in this work we have discussed only the experiments with open-set grid search, as previous work have shown it to be superior to closed-set grid search.
+For reproducibility of the results presented in the manuscript, one should employ only the data with suffix `O` although below we also present the Critical Difference’s diagrams for all methods implemented with closed-set grid search as well.

 ## Generating Critical Difference’s diagrams